LuisCastilloKC/luis-castillo-portfolio/README.md

 <p>Welcome to my portfolio.
 Here you will be able to find the most updated projects that I worked on, and the experience with the languages and framework that I used.</p>
-<p>This portfolio app was built as a single page with the lovely library ReactJS and I beautified it with Styled Component, additionally, I use React icon to add these icons.
+<p>This portfolio app was built as a single page with the lovely library ReactJS, and I beautified it with Styled Component.
+Additionally, I used React icon to add these icons.
 If you have any feedback, they are more than welcome, and it can be sent to me directly to <a href="mailto:mr.luiscastillo@gmail.com"> My Email</a>

- <p>If you think I did a great job leave me a star on this repo, I will appreciate it.
+ <p>If you think I did a great job, leave me a star on this repo; I will appreciate it.
 This Portfolio was built with:</p>

 <ul>